0xPARC/plonky2/README.md

 Please consider using **[Plonky3](https://github.com/Plonky3/Plonky3)** instead, Polygon's next-generation ZK proving system.

+## About this fork

+This fork was created after the anouncement of Plonky2 being deprecated.
+The purpose of this fork is to contain features and bugfixes needed for the development and deployment of [pod2](https://github.com/0xPARC/pod2).

+Security bugs are not a priority for this fork.

+This is not a community fork: don't expect any commitment from the developers of this fork towards any need beyond pod2.
+Don't expect community Pull Requests to be reviewed and/or merged.

 ## Documentation

 For more details about the Plonky2 argument system, see this [writeup](plonky2/plonky2.pdf).